 Impacts on Livestock Operations.
-Risk of Brucellosis Transmission - The risk of elk and bison transmitting brucellosis to livestock would remain low under Alternatives 1 and 5 due primarily to near annual winter feeding that maintains separation between elk/bison and livestock.
+Risk of Brucellosis Transmission - The risk of elk and bison transmitting brucellosis to livestock would remain low under Alternatives 1 and 5 due primarily to near annual winter feeding that helps maintain separation between elk/bison and livestock during high transmission periods.
 Under Alternative 5 the risk would be lower than under Alternative 1 because of vaccination.
 Of all of the alternatives considered, Alternative 1 would result in the highest level of long-term risk, although continued supplemental feeding would reduce the risk in the short term.
 Over the long term Alternatives 2, 3, 4, and 6 would reduce the already low risk of brucellosis being transmitted from elk/bison to livestock.
 However, until disease prevalence in elk was reduced, there could be an increased risk of transmission in the short term due to more elk and bison using private lands.

-Depredation of Stored Hay and Damage to Crops - Under Alternatives 1 and 5 property damage and depredation of stored hay caused by elk and bison would be negligible in the short term because of continued winter feeding.
+Depredation of Stored Hay and Damage to Crops - Under Alternatives 1 and 5 property damage and depredation of stored hav caused by elk and bison would be negligible in the short term because of continued winter feeding.
 The growing bison population under Alternative 1 could result in bison and elk eventually moving off the refuge during winter, potentially increasing property damage and depredation of stored hay in Jackson Hole, but impacts are expected to be negligible.
-Impacts could increase under Alternatives 2, 3, and 6 with the phaseout of supplemental feeding.
+Impacts could increase under Alternatives 2, 3, and 6 with reduction to or the phaseout of supplemental feeding.
 Under Alternative 4 reduced supplemental feeding would likely not result in increased damage to crops in the Jackson Hole area, although during mild winters elk and bison could increase their use of private lands in the Jackson Hole area.
 Impacts would likely be less than what could occur under Alternatives 2, 3, and 6.
+(Note: Alternatives 4 and 6 emphasize consultation and collaboration with the Wyoming Game and Fish Department and private landowners adjacent to the refuge to minimize conflicts.
+They also include additional funds to provide staff or other resources to assist with these efforts.)